harojpgyy/Get_Adups_FOTA/README.md

 * If your   `ro_fota_version `  is too old or does not exist, the server will most likely not return updates because the manufacturer has stopped supporting the device.
 * To patch images, extract the OTA zip and use [imgpatchtools tools](https://github.com/erfanoabdi/imgpatchtools).

-### Off topic: According to laboratory research, “adups” collect a large amount of user privacy indiscriminately
-* Send encrypted cell site ID, MCC, MNC, IMEI, IMSI, MAC address, SIM serial number, phone number, and other device data to the server every 24 hours
-* dc_app_flow.json – the order in which the user uses their applicaNons
-dc_msg_key.json - all text message send or received by the device with Nmestamps
-DcApp.json - list of applicaNons installed on the device
-DcAppOp.json - AppOps data (granted and denied permission)
-DcMobileStatus.json - minimal device diagnosNc data
-DcRootInfo.json - file lisNng of /system/bin and /system/xbin directories
-DcTellMessage.json - the user’s call log and text metadata with Nmestamps
-dc_browser_his.json - the user’s browser history
-* Exploit vulnerabilities to escalate privileges and further obtain device information
-* ........

-You can choose to disable com.adups.fota, which keeps sending requests to the server and reduces battery life.